Stefan-Straka/Steganography/README.md

 # Zero-Width Steganography

-Steganography program that encode and decode hidden message in various file.
+Steganography program that encodes and decodes hidden messages in various files.